General Course Requirements

 Conferences with Program Coordinator

-To be eligible for the certificate upon graduation, students must meet prior to each registration period with the Program Coordinator (Ms. Debbie Kelley Willis) to fill out registration priority forms and to ensure that they are on schedule to complete all the requirements.
+To be eligible for the certificate upon graduation, students must meet prior to each registration period with the Program Coordinator (Ms. Debbie Kelley) to fill out registration priority forms and to ensure that they are on schedule to complete all the requirements.

 Required Fundamental Courses: Students must successfully complete these two: